High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsubsection{Predicting distributions of peak amplitudes}

 Because we can generate any number of synthetics with the GWM, we can use the model to predict distributions of ground motion statistics, much like we commonly would with GMMs.
 For instance, we can generate $n$ synthetic waveforms for a set of conditioning parameters, and then compute the median and standard deviation of, e.g., PGA.
 It takes on the order of 60 GWM realizations for the median and the standard deviation estimates to stabilize (Figure \ref{fig:realization}a).
-To establish this we generate between 1 and 100 realizations using $M = 5.5$, $R = 50$ km, $V_{S30} = 500$ m/s, and faulting type = 1 as conditioning parameters, and analyze the median and standard deviation of the corresponding PGA values.
+To establish this we generate between 1 and 100 realizations using $M = 5.11$, $R = 44.09$ km, $V_{S30} = 181.35$ m/s, hypocenter depth = $38$ km, and azimuthal gap = $240.16^\circ$ as conditioning parameters, and analyze the median and standard deviation of the corresponding PGA values.
 Furthermore, we compute the Shapiro-Wilk test statistic (Figure \ref{fig:realization}b), to confirm that the peak amplitude predictions from the GWM are indeed log-normally distributed, as is the case for real data.
-This test statistic compares a data distribution to a normal distribution by evaluating $(\Sigma_{i=1}^n a_i x_{(i)})^2/\Sigma_{i=1}^n (x_i - \Bar{x})^2$ (i.e., the ratio between the square of the sorted weighted sample values to the sum of the squared sample deviations from the mean; where $a_i$ is the weight and $x_i$ is the sample).
+This test statistic compares a data distribution to a normal distribution by evaluating $(\Sigma_{i=1}^n a_i x_{(i)})^2/\Sigma_{i=1}^n (x_i - \Bar{x})^2$, i.e. the ratio between the square of the sorted weighted sample values to the sum of the squared sample deviations from the mean, where $a_i$ is the weight defined by the test statistics and $x_i$ is the sample.
 A value close to 1 indicates normally distributed data and values close to 0 imply non-normal distribution.
-The test values for this particular set of conditioning parameters exceed 98\% at $n~>40$ and then remain stable, suggesting that the model has correctly learned to generate waveforms with log-normally distributed peak amplitudes.
+The test values for this particular set of conditioning parameters exceed 95\% at $n~>20$, suggesting that the model has correctly learned to generate waveforms with log-normally distributed peak amplitudes associated with standard deviation of 0.175 in log scale.
 This is a first-order characteristic of real data, and it also implies that we can accurately represent the amplitude distributions with only a mean and a standard deviation.